pchiorean/Indentz/docs/README.md

 The code in this project would not have been possible without the [JavaScript Reference Guide](http://jongware.mit.edu) by Theunis de Jong, Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by Marc Autret, Dave Saunders, Peter Kahrel, Gregor Fellenz, Keith Gilbert, Richard Harrington, and others.

-I created this project to simplify some monotonous tasks (I'm a graphic designer), so please bear with me if some things are not state-of-the-art.
-Also, very limited testing was done outside my work configuration (Adobe InDesign 2020, **Application Frame** on, macOS 10.13, low-DPI display).
+I created this project to simplify some monotonous tasks, so please bear with me if some things are not state-of-the-art.
+Very limited testing was done outside my work configuration (Adobe InDesign 2020, macOS 10.13, low-DPI display, **Application Frame** on).
 Feedback or suggestions are welcome.

-README.md • April 11, 2021
+README.md • April 13, 2021